avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 // print out machine code, ignoring nops
 ```

 This gave me a better overview of the blocks of code I was stepping through.
 It was exceedingly tedious, but I began to notice patterns, similar blocks of instructions being executed.
 There were a ton of garbage instructions and patterns that made no sense.
-I would have really like to remove and/or substitute all of them and rerun the resulting binary, but unfortunately I had to make do.
+I would have really liked to remove and/or substitute all of them and rerun the resulting binary, but unfortunately I had to make do.
 Eventually I noticed the block was writing something at a high memory address, in the 0xe000 range.
 It printed out 7 words, and then executed them!
 And the first instruction was `mov #0x2600, r5`!
 Finally, we're getting somewhere.

 It turns out that each block of code writes out one useful instruction (and a branch and some others), and then copies an existing block elsewhere and removes the initial block.
 Eventually, you end up with a loop that looks like this: